 One spouse refuses to get help: If one partner has disengaged from the marriage, the other spouse's attempts at reconciliation are futile.
 The healing process is next to impossible unless both partners are equally willing to put in the necessary legwork to rehabilitate the marriage, whether that means attending couples' therapy or taking ownership of their missteps.

-It is normal to feel anger at your spouse and at the affair partner who has invaded your marriage.
-Nevertheless, this is also one of the more destructive emotions you'll be working through, so it is important to try and keep it under control.
-Whether you want to save your marriage or move on via divorce, anger expressed in a negative manner will keep you from doing either.
+You let anger get the best of you.
+An affair attacks the very foundation of our day-to-day life, robbing us of our security and violating the vows we took when we married.
+It's natural to feel anger toward your spouse and the person with whom they cheated.
+Nevertheless, anger is one of the more destructive emotions you'll be working through, so it's important to try to keep it under control.
+Whether you want to save your marriage or move on after divorce, anger expressed in a negative manner will keep you from doing either.

-It's impossible to not feel personally rejected when you find that your spouse has replaced you with another.
-Your self-esteem will probably hit an all time low before you recover.
-Turn to your friends and family for strength.
-And, without a doubt, you should not define your desirability based on the fact your spouse cheated.
+You feel rejected: It's nearly impossible not to feel inadequate when you find that your spouse has chosen to fulfill their sexual and emotional needs via another person.
+Your self-esteem will probably hit an all-time low before you recover.
+Turn to your friends and family for strength, and don't define your desirability based on the fact your spouse cheated.

-If you decide to divorce, the range of emotions you feel will become wider.
-Therefore, it is imperative that you develop good coping skills to get you through not only the infidelity but also the impending divorce process.
+If you've found yourself in this situation, have faith that time will eventually heal your wounds.
+If divorcing your partner is necessary for that to happen, then expect the range of emotions you feel to become wider and more nuanced.
+It's important that you develop solid coping skills to get you through not only the infidelity but also the divorce process.

 Marin RA, Christensen A, Atkins DC.
 Infidelity and Behavioral Couple Therapy: Relationship Outcomes Over 5 Years Following Therapy.
 Couple Family Psychol Res Pract.
 2014;3(1):1-12. doi:10.1037/cfp0000012